dm0-/installer/README.md

   * :star: *Arch*, *CentOS*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* support SquashFS with zstd compression.

+**LoadPin**:  The system can be restricted only to load kernel-related files from trusted file systems, which defaults to the first file system used.

+  * :star: *Gentoo* supports LoadPin and allows trusting additional verity root hashes.
+  * :construction: *Arch* enables LoadPin but does not build file system drivers into the kernel, so an initrd has to load modules and trigger pinning.
+It also does not use a compatible module compression option by default.
+  * :fire: *CentOS*, *Fedora*, *openSUSE*, and *Ubuntu* do not support LoadPin until they enable `CONFIG_SECURITY_LOADPIN`.

 **Verity**:  Verity is cryptographic integrity verification that guarantees a file system has not been modified.
 It creates a read-only device mapper node that returns I/O errors if anything has changed.
 The verity hash block created for the root file system is directly appended to the image so there is only one file to manage for updates.
 The root hash is stored in the kernel command-line, so a UEFI Secure Boot signature authenticates the entire file system.

   * :star: *Arch*, *CentOS*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* support verity.